DHRI-Curriculum/Data-and-Ethics/lessons.md

     <tr>
 </table>

+## Evaluation

+Structured data can be
+- a XML list.*
+- a Excel table.*
+- an email chain.
+- a collection of text files.

+We may choose to store our data in open data formats because they
+- are sustainable.
+- allow for easy reusability.
+- are free-of-charge to use.
+- All of the above.*

 ## Challenge: Processed/Transformed

 1. How do you decide the formats to store your data when you transition from 'raw' to 'processed/transformed' data?
 What are some of your considerations?